-Ms. Hunter also focuses her practice on education law and represents primary, secondary and post-secondary employers (including individual educators, i.e. superintendents) in all aspects of education and employment law, including matters dealing with contract negotiations, enforcement, and terminations; privacy matters such as FERPA, COPPA, Open Door Law, Access to Public Records, First Amendment; student discipline, curriculum, and enrollment issues; bargaining, grievances, and unfair labor practices; harassment and discipline complaints; code of conduct; drug- and alcohol-related violations; IHSAA; OCR complaints; student and employment handbooks; and general review and advisement on school board policies.
+Taylor’s practice also includes education law and she represents many public and private primary, secondary and post-secondary colleges and universities (including individual educators) in all aspects of labor and employment law, including collective bargaining negotiations, grievances, and unfair labor practices; employee and student discipline; expulsions and terminations; privacy matters under HIPPA, FERPA, COPPA, Open Door Law, and Access to Public Records; drug- and alcohol-related violations; IHSAA; OCR complaints; and annual reviews of student and employment handbooks and board policies.

-Ms. Hunter has significant experience conducting independent investigations related to Title IX complaints and provides training to Title IX coordinators, investigators and decision-makers.
-She is also a frequent speaker for organizations such as the Indiana Association of School Superintendents, Indiana School Boards Association, Indiana Association of School Business Officials, Indiana Association of School Principals, Indiana Council of Administrators of Special Education, Indiana Council of School Attorneys and various superintendent study councils.
+Taylor is also a frequent speaker for organizations such as the Indiana Association of School Superintendents, Indiana School Boards Association, Indiana Association of School Business Officials, Indiana Association of School Principals, Indiana Council of Administrators of Special Education, Indiana Council of School Attorneys, and various superintendent study councils.

 She received her J.D. from the Indiana University Maurer School of Law in 2015.
 Prior to attending law school, she earned a Bachelor of Social Work from Indiana University in 2012 on a Lilly Endowment full scholarship.

 - U.S. District Court for the Northern District of Indiana

 - U.S. District Court for the Southern District of Indiana

 - Indiana Council of School Attorneys